dynamium/lv_cxx_bindgen/README.md

-If you have looked at this repository longer that 90% of people that go here, you've probably noticed that `res/src/lvgl.hpp` has comments that look something like `// MARKER: OBJ_CLASS_MEMBERS` comments all over it.
+If you have looked at this repository longer that 90% of people that go here, you've probably noticed that `res/src/lvgl.hpp` has comments that look something like `// MARKER: OBJ_CLASS_MEMBERS` all over it.
 And that is just for simple templating built-in to `lv_cxx_binding` itself.
 All the templating engine does is it looks for `// MARKER:` inside the source code, and if found, gets the ID after the statement, and replaces the comment with what should be in that spot.